Multimodal Image Synthesis and Editing: The Generative AI Era: Methods

 \subsection{Other Methods}

-With the development of generative models and neural rendering, other up-to-date methods are also explored for multimodal image synthesis and editing.
+Except for above-mentioned methods, there has been several endeavors dedicated to the MISE task, exploring diverse research paths.

-\textbf{Style Transfer.} Without requiring training or inversion of generative models, CLVA \cite{fu2021language} manipulates the style of a content image through text prompts by comparing the contrastive pairs of content image and style instruction to achieve the mutual relativeness.
+\textbf{2D MISE without Generative Models.} Instead of relying on generative models, a series of alternative methods have been explored for multimodal editing of 2D images.
+For instance, CLVA \cite{fu2021language} manipulates the style of a content image through text prompts by comparing the contrastive pairs of content image and style instruction to achieve mutual relativeness.
 However, CLVA is constrained as it requires style images accompanied with the text prompts during training.
 Instead, CLIPstyler \cite{kwon2021clipstyler} leverages pre-trained CLIP model to achieves text guided style transfer by training a lightweight network which transforms a content image to follow the text condition.
-Aiming for style transfer of 3D scenes, Mu \etal \cite{mu20223d} propose to learn geometry-aware content features from a point cloud representation of the scene, followed by point-to-pixel adaptive attention normalization (AdaAttN) to transfer the style of a given image.
 As an extension to video, Loeschcke \etal \cite{loeschcke2022text} harness the power of CLIP to stylize the object in a video according to two target texts.

-\textbf{3D Object Generation \& Editing.} With style transfer network to predict color and displacement, Text2Mesh \cite{michel2022text2mesh} aims to modifies an input mesh to conform to the target text.
-The neural style network is optimized by rendering multiple 2D images, which are optimized to be consistent with the target text description via a CLIP-based loss.
-Similarly, CLIPMesh \cite{khalid2022text} presents a technique for zero-shot generation of a 3D model using only a target text prompt.
-Relying on a pre-trained CLIP model, CLIPMesh directly performs optimization on mesh parameters to generate shape and texture that enables to render images matching the input text prompt.
-Instead of using CLIP, Liu \etal \cite{liu2022towards} adopt a BERT-based text encoder and achieve text-guided 3D shape generation with high-fidelity.
+\textbf{3D-aware MISE without NeRF.} Except for NeRF, there are alternative methods that can be leveraged for 3D-aware MISE.
+Typically, classical 3D representations such as mesh also can be employed to replace NeRF for 3D-aware MISE \cite{michel2022text2mesh,khalid2022text}.
+Specifically, aiming for style transfer of 3D scenes, Mu \etal \cite{mu20223d} propose to learn geometry-aware content features from a point cloud representation of the scene, followed by point-to-pixel adaptive attention normalization (AdaAttN) to transfer the style of a given image.
+Besides, a popular line of research adapts GANs for 3D-aware generation by conditioning on camera parameters \cite{noguchi2019rgbd}, introducing intermediate 3D shape \cite{zhu2018visual}, incorporating depth prior \cite{shi20223d}, and adopting 3D rigid-body transformation with projection \cite{nguyen2019hologan}.